mbits-libs/json/README.md

 - `"subobject"` in `*cast<map>(dict["object"])`, finally
 - `"property"` in `*(*cast<map>(dict["object"]))["subobject"]`.

-Will return `nullptr` is it fails at eny of those steps.
+Will return `nullptr` is it fails at any of those steps.

 ```cpp
 node* from_json(node& value, std::string_view path);